The faces of human trafficking are more familiar than one might think. It can happen to anybody in any place in any country.

 Children and teenagers lured from online chat rooms and groomed by teams of people who misidentify as friends and mentors.
 Adults misled into migrating to the United States in search of better lives, who are then enslaved and forced to work for little or no pay.
 Others are forced into drug addiction and prostitution.

 The human trafficking machine is hiding in plain sight.
 Learning ways to recognize signs of human trafficking is society’s best defense.
-Which is why during Human Trafficking Awareness Month (every January), the Dominican Sisters~Grand Rapids share information about what human trafficking is and where it is happening.
+This is why during Human Trafficking Awareness Month (every January), the Dominican Sisters ~ Grand Rapids share information about what human trafficking is and where it is happening.
 During Human Trafficking Awareness Month, we also introduce you to organizations and resources that we partner with to help expose and end human trafficking in Kent County, Michigan, North America, and the world.

-To be informed of upcoming Human Trafficking Awareness month programs and services, please send your name, email address, and home address to email@example.com and ask to be placed on our mailing list for our catalog of events.
+To be informed of upcoming Human Trafficking Awareness month programs and services, please send your name, email address, and home address to email@example.com and ask to be placed on our mailing list for our catalog of events and our eblasts.

 Dominican Center Marywood at Aquinas College is a ministry of Dominican Sisters ~ Grand Rapids.